bencardoen/devs-ex-machina/README.md

 * Perf (+kernel support) for the profiling/benchmark analysis.
 * libubsan (clang or g++ should provide this) for leak/race/undefined detection
 * Valgrind for memory profiling
-* tcmalloc for a significant speedup (CMake will try to find it, if not found not an error).
 * adevs for comparison

 ### Building & running ###